Ranking Chelsea’s 22 Premier League keepers from worst to best

 They had an unusually shaky couple of years during Maurizio Sarri and Frank Lampard’s reigns, but things are looking a lot more secure between the sticks now.

 But what about all their other ‘keepers in the Premier League era?
-A total 22 have represented the club in the league since 1992.
+A total of 22 have represented the club in the league since 1992.
 Here’s how we’ve ranked them.

 22. Mark Bosnich